Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 The good was a pink folder documenting everything I had been through in the past year.
 My diagnosis, treatments and important informational resources which is the Oncology way of classifying you as a Breast Cancer Survivor.
 Of course, the bad news came when the discussion came to medications needed to keep the Cancer from reoccurring.

-You see, my cancer was Estrogen positive, so in order to have the best shot at killing the cancer, you need to starve it, which meant throwing me into early Menopause with a monthly shot.
+My cancer was Estrogen positive, so in order to have the best shot at killing the cancer, you need to starve it, which meant throwing me into early Menopause with a monthly shot.
 Every four weeks I need to make a trip to my Oncologist to get a shot in the gut, literally, with an extended-release capsule that disables my estrogen production.
 I am also on Tamoxifen to target the estrogen created by other parts of the body, like belly fat.

 I honestly felt like I had been punched in the gut.
 One minute I feel like I am finally working towards normalcy, only to find out that it has been all the medications I am on that has put me on what feels like an endless roller coaster each and every month.
-I go from barely being able to think straight or focus for about two weeks after my shot, which I got today, to approximately two weeks of somewhat normal functionality, only to start the cycle all over again.
+I go from barely being able to think straight or focus for about two weeks after my shot, to approximately two weeks of somewhat normal functionality, only to start the cycle all over again.

 I left my appointment with a mix of emotions.
 Sure I’m supposed to be happy that I am a survivor of a disease that has taken women younger than myself.
 Yes, at my office alone, they just lost a patient this week to this horrible disease, but I can’t help but be a bit self-centered as I still wonder what my new normal will be.

 With Cancer, there are always good days and there are bad days.
-I need to remember to not let the bad days consume me, and instead focus on improving my health, and my morning Isagenix shakes are a step in that direction.
+I need to remember to not let the bad days consume me, and instead focus on improving my health, and my morning Isagenix Plant Based Protein shakes are a step in that direction.
 I have felt noticeably better in the few months I have been using the products, and I have to remember that wellness is not a sprint, its a marathon, and each day is a little bit better than the last.
 I need to focus on healing my body and my mind, instead of focusing on things that I cannot control.
 In a year from now, I hope to be a healthier, happier and slimmer version of myself, who has kicked Cancer’s butt, and with the help of Isagenix, I know I can get there!